-- 13.2.
-Several situations have been encountered where Subpostmasters have been held accountable for shortages that seem to have arisen through errors made at the counter and where customers have profited at the expense of the Subpostmaster. - 13.3.
-Where a customer has received cash or goods and later discovered that their bank account has not been debited or their card account has not been charged, it is quite possible that they may keep quiet about it, leaving the Subpostmaster to be held accountable for the resultant shortfall.

-- 13.4.
-The difficulty in resolving such errors is demonstrated by the following description of the changes in the processing of Giro transactions. - 13.5.
+- 16.2.
+We are aware of cases where Subpostmasters have been held accountable for shortages that have arisen through what Post Office refers to as "errors made at the counter" and where customers have profited at the expense of the Subpostmaster. - 16.3.
+Where a customer has received cash or goods and later discovered that their bank account has not been debited or their card account has not been charged, it is quite possible that they may keep quiet about it, leaving the Subpostmaster to be held accountable for the resultant shortfall. - 16.4.
+The difficulty in resolving such errors is demonstrated by the following description of the changes in the processing of Giro transactions: - 16.5.
 In mid-2008 the method of processing receipts into Giro Bank accounts was changed.
 Previously, customers completed a two-part paying-in slip.
 One copy of the paying-in slip was retained by the customer, another was retained in the branch and cross-referenced to the entry made on Horizon.
-If, for example, the counter clerk accidentally keyed in £2,000 instead of £200 and did not spot that the error immediately then, when the next balance was carried out, Horizon would have reported that there should be £2,000 cash in the safe whereas in fact there was only £200 in it (i.e. there would be a £1,800 cash shortfall). - 13.6.
-The Subpostmaster would have been able to identify that £2,000 cash had been entered onto the system relating to a customer whom, by cross-checking with the paying-in slip, in fact had only paid in £200.
-Hence, a correction could have been actioned and the branch's books brought into balance.
-In such a case, the apparent cash shortage would have been eliminated because the audit trail enabled the specific cause of the 'shortage' to be identified and corrected. - 13.7.
-The Subpostmaster would have been able to identify that £2,000 cash had been entered onto the system relating to a customer whom, by cross-checking with the paying-in slip, in fact had only paid in £200.
-Hence, a correction could have been actioned and the branch's books brought into balance.
-In such a case, the apparent cash shortage would have been eliminated because the audit trail enabled the specific cause of the 'shortage' to be identified and corrected. - 13.8.
-However, after the processing change, paying monies into Giro Bank accounts was actioned via swipe cards and one-part paying in books with no supporting documentation being retained in branch. - 13.9.
-After that processing change, the counter clerk would swipe the card to access the account details and then key in the cash deposit.
-After inputting the deposit, the system printed out one copy of a receipt (which specifically states on it 'NOT TO BE RETAINED') and this was then passed back to the customer along with their swipe card and paying-in book. - 13.10.
-If the counter clerk had accidentally input £2,000 instead of £200 into Horizon and did not immediately spot the error, the balance will show an £1,800 difference between the cash holdings on Horizon and the actual cash holdings (as in the previous example).
-However, after the processing change, there would be no supporting documentation available to either the Subpostmaster, or to Post Office centrally.
-Therefore neither the Subpostmaster nor the Post Office's central processing unit would be able to check whether or not the cash deposit entries on the system reflected the actual cash that was deposited. - 13.11.
+If, for example, the counter clerk accidentally keyed in £2,000 instead of £200 and did not spot that error immediately then, when the next balance was carried out, Horizon would have reported that there should be £2,000 cash in the safe whereas in fact there was only £200 in it (i.e. there would be a £1,800 cash shortfall). - 16.6.
+Prior to the mid-2008 processing change, the Subpostmaster would have been able to identify that £2,000 cash had been entered onto the system relating to a customer whom, by cross-checking with the paying-in slip, in fact had only paid in £200.
+Hence, a correction could have been actioned and the branch's books brought back into balance.
+In such a case, the apparent cash shortage would have been eliminated because the audit trail enabled the specific cause of the shortage to be identified and corrected. - 16.7.
+However, after the processing change, paying monies into Giro Bank accounts was actioned via swipe cards and one-part paying in books with no supporting documentation being retained in branch.

+- 16.8.
+After that processing change, the counter clerk would swipe the customer's card to access the account details and then key in the cash deposit.
+After inputting the deposit, the system printed out just one copy of a receipt (which specifically states on it "NOT TO BE RETAINED") and this was then passed back to the customer along with their swipe card. - 16.9.
+It follows that, if the counter clerk had accidentally input £2,000 instead of £200 into Horizon and did not immediately spot the error, the balance would show an £1,800 difference between the cash holdings on Horizon and the actual cash holdings (as in the previous example).
+However, after the processing change, there would be no supporting documentation available either to the Subpostmaster, or to Post Office centrally.
+Therefore neither the Subpostmaster nor the Post Office's central processing unit would be able to check whether or not the cash deposit entries on the system reflected the actual amount of cash that had been deposited. - 16.10.
 The lack of an audit trail is a fundamental flaw in any accounting system and the revised process made it almost impossible to identify processing errors and action corrections.